jsassu20/Lenovo-ThinkPad-T450-macOS-Catalina/README.md

 #
 # Users Who've Installed The T440 TrackPad

-Added TouchPad files for those users who have chosen to install the Lenovo T440 TrackPad which is the Synaptic UltraNav One Button ClickPad.
+For people who have installed the Lenovo T440 TrackPad Synaptic UltraNav ClickPad...

-Files can be found in
+- Files can be found in:

    * "/Volumes/ESP/EFI/CLOVER/utilities/TrackPad/T440_One_Button_ClickPad/"

-or

    * "/Volumes/ESP/EFI/CLOVER/kexts/TrackPad/T440_One_Button_ClickPad/"

-Be sure to do the following:
+- Be sure to do the following:

-- Run my ".command" located in "/Volumes/ESP/EFI/CLOVER/kexts/TrackPad/T440_One_Button_ClickPad" folder and all required changes will be made automatically.
+   Run my ".command" located in:

-*** (MAKE SURE EFI PARTITION THAT CONTAINS CLOVER IS MOUNTED BEFORE RUNNING MY ".command" FILE) ***
+    * "/Volumes/ESP/EFI/CLOVER/kexts/TrackPad/T440_One_Button_ClickPad"

-If the .command script doesn't work then do the following:
+- If the .command script doesn't work then do the following:

    Replace the SSDT-VPS2.aml file in:

     * "/Volumes/ESP/EFI/CLOVER/ACPI/patched/"

    with SSDT-ASTP.aml file in:

     * "/Volumes/ESP/EFI/CLOVER/kexts/TrackPad/T440_One_Button_ClickPad/"

-Replace VoodooPS2controller.kext in the following 3 folders:
+- Replace VoodooPS2controller.kext in the following 3 folders:

     * "/Library/Extensions/" *** (if you installed it there or ran my script to install system kexts) ***
     * "/Volumes/ESP/EFI/CLOVER/kexts/Other/"
     * "/Volumes/ESP/EFI/CLOVER/kexts/System/"

    with ApplePS2SmartTouchpad.kext that can be found in:

     * "/Volumes/ESP/EFI/CLOVER/kexts/TrackPad/T440_One_Button_ClickPad/"

 #
 # Miscellaneous Information: